 Overview

-Junior is a Slack bot runtime for teams that want company tools available from Slack threads.
-A Junior app receives Slack events, runs agent turns with configured tools and skills, and posts finalized replies back to the originating thread.
+Junior is a Slack bot for teams that want to use company tools from Slack threads.
+A Junior app receives Slack events and runs turns with its tools and skills.
+It posts final replies to the original thread.

-Section titled “Runtime Shape”Junior apps are small Hono apps built and deployed with Nitro. createApp() owns the public runtime routes, while juniorNitro() makes app files and declared plugin packages available in the deployment bundle.
+Section titled “Main parts”Junior apps are small Hono apps that use Nitro to build and deploy. createApp() owns the public routes. juniorNitro() adds app files and declared plugin packages to the deployed app.

 | Layer | What it controls |